-A part of the fun when travelling is bringing back some souvenir for ourselves as well as our friends, family members… Those all remind us of the trip with interesting experiences and the beauty of the destinations.
+A part of the fun when traveling is bringing back some souvenir for ourselves as well as our friends, family members… Those all remind us of the trip with interesting experiences and the beauty of the destinations.

 The following are some suggestions when you travel in Myanmar